 The Gutter Bookshop

 The Gutter Bookshop is a small but well-curated store in Temple Bar.
 They don’t carry everything, but they do carry the best things.
 Their shelves are liberally sprinkled with staff pics and they always highlight Irish authors.
 The booksellers there are willing to stop what they are doing and chat with you.
 I once had a very interesting conversation there with the bookseller and another customer wherein we dissected the messed-up nature of book censorship in America.
-Because you can have a conversation like that at a really good bookstore.
+They were shocked that schools and libraries in the US get challenged for carrying books like Atwood’s The Handmaid’s Tale.
+I’m shocked by that too but was delighted that the store had created a display of banned books.
+Because that’s what they do at a really good bookstore.

 Hours: Mon-Sun 10a-6p